Pediatric Eye Exam Robot

 93%

-preferred robotic OCT over standard exam
+preferred robotic OCT over standard exam vs. typical distress reported without pre-exposure

-of emotional responses were curious or comfortable
+of responses were curious and interested, with 60-70% comfortable and at ease

 30